rishabhxchoudhary/nextjs-portfolio/blogs/cses-graph-editorals.md

 Link: https://cses.fi/problemset/task/1694

 Solution:
-- This is a standered problem on Max Flow.
+- This is a standard problem on Max Flow.
 - You can use any of the flow algorithms to find the value.
 - If $V$ is the number of nodes and $E$ is the number of edges.
     - Ford-Fulkerson & Edmonds-Karp : https://cp-algorithms.com/graph/edmonds_karp.html#edmonds-karp-algorithm